-PGH is subject to the Companies Law, under which distributions can be made out of retained earnings (profits) or share premium, subject in each case to a solvency test.
+The Issuer is subject to the Companies Law, under which distributions can be made out of retained earnings (profits) or share premium, subject in each case to a solvency test.
 The solvency test is broadly consistent with the Group's going concern assessment criteria.

-As at 31 December 2017 PGH's distributable items comprised:
+As at 31 December 2017, the Issuer's distributable items comprised:

 As at 31 December 2017

-$(\pounds\ million)$
+(£ million)

 Retained earnings (profits) 697

 Share premium 1,449

 Total 2,146